nickbclifford/Ohm/README.md

 As you can see, it saves bytes by only requiring the `:` block to be declared once.

 ## Running
 The Ohm interpreter is written in Ruby 2.x.
-It does not rely on any external gems other than the standard library.
+The core interpreter does not rely on any external gems other than the standard library, but the unit tests rely on [RSpec](http://rspec.info/).

+### Tests
+To run unit tests, run `rspec spec`.

 ### Interpreter Options
 |Flag|Usage|